mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 !!! tip "Helper"
     OCI CLI documentation for [`oci os preauth-request create`](https://docs.oracle.com/en-us/iaas/tools/oci-cli/3.29.0/oci_cli_docs/cmdref/os/preauth-request/create.html)

+The ignition URL for the Bootstrap node must be available in the `$USER_DATA_URL`.

 !!! warning "Attention"
     Bucket Object URL will expires in one hour, if you are planning to create the bootstrap later, please adjust it.

-    The certificates expires in 24 hours after the ignition files have been created, consider regenerating it if the ignitions are older than that.
+    The install certificates expires in 24 hours after the ignition files have been created, consider regenerating it if the ignitions are older than that.